Mixing and ventilation in a living laboratory due to fast and slow response modes: A `living' laboratory and dataset

-To account for the possible mismatch between the rate at which air is supplied by the FCUs and extracted according to the VAV system, the plenum and the room exchange air through two additional grilles on the ceiling (indicated as ‘ceiling grilles' in figure \ref{fig_room}).
+To account for the possible mismatch between the rate at which air is supplied by the FCUs and extracted according to the VAV system, the plenum and the room exchange air through two additional grilles on the ceiling (not shown).
 In addition, sections of the linear slot diffusers are not connected to the FCUs and allow air exchange between the room and the plenum.
-These air exchanges can occur in either direction (from the room towards the plenum and vice versa) depending on the AHU regime (the purple double arrows in figure \ref{fig_room} indicate the possible flow directions).
-Although the ceiling tiles are perforated, we expect that their acoustic insulation prevents significant flow.
+These air exchanges can occur in either direction (from the room towards the plenum and vice versa) depending on the AHU regime.